 Marine radio is potentially a lifeline for vessels in an emergency, so avoid using it for unnecessary communications.
-In Victoria, VHF and HF emergency radio traffic is monitored and recorded by Marine Radio Victoria (MRV) 24 hours a day,365 days of the year.
-MRV covers the Victorian coastline, up to 20 nautical miles from the coast on the VHF emergency channels and out to 200 miles for the HF emergency frequencies.
-MRV also provides radio checks and broadcasts weather forecasts and warnings.
-Find out more information contact Transport Safety Victoria.
+In Victoria, VHF and HF emergency radio traffic is monitored and recorded by Marine Radio Victoria (MRV) 24 hours a day, 365 days of the year.
+MRV covers the Victorian coastline, up to 20 nautical miles from the coast on the VHF information contact Transport Safety Victoria.